 NFL Honors 2023 voting results: List of every NFL award winner

-Here's a list of every award winner from the NFL Honors originally appeared on NBC Sports Chicago
+Here's a list of every award winner from the NFL Honors originally appeared on NBC Sports Bayarea

 The NFL Honors ceremony was held in Phoenix on Thursday night as the end-of-season awards were handed out.